You say Steuernummer and I say Steuer-ID-Nummer,

 There are two ways to get a VAT ID number.
 You can either request one when you’re filling out the big long 7-page form to get your freelance tax number (Steuernummer) by checking a box, or, you can visit this website and apply.
 Choose “Vergabe einer USt-IDNr” from the right-hand menu.

-If you’re feeling like this is all a bit too taxing (oh no she didn’t!) and want some personalised help, I’m always around.
+If you’re feeling like this is all a bit too taxing (oh no she didn’t!), from All About Berlin might help.